 a small organic farm and native garden located on California's Central Coast

-We are in the process of building up a small herd of registered Nigerian Dwarf dairy goats on the farm.
+The farm is home to a small herd of registered Nigerian Dwarf dairy goats.
 We love this small dairy breed both for its milking efficiency, and milk quality.
-Although this is a small breed in stature, Nigerian Dwarf goats are not short on personality!
+Although this is a small breed in stature, Nigerian Dwarf goats are not short on personality, and their small size makes them very easy to handle, even for young children.
 Our breeding goals are focused toward excellence in milk production, and correctness in conformation.
-To help us achieve those goals, beginning in 2014 our herd will be enrolled in both DHIA 305-day milk test, and linear appraisal.
-Our herd members are registered with both ADGA, and AGS, and tested annually for CAE and CL.
+To help us achieve those goals, beginning in 2014 our herd will be enrolled in both DHIR 305-day milk test, and linear appraisal.
+Our herd members are registered with both ADGA, and AGS, and tested annually for CAE, CL, and Johne’s Disease.